 - How would the other person feel if friends, parents or teachers saw the picture?

-Negotiating rules and boundaries
+Negotiating rules and boundaries with your child

 Having clear and consistent family rules about technology use is a good step towards helping your child to make good choices.
 For example, you and your child might agree that your child can send only text messages but can’t share any photos, or that she needs to check with you before she shares a photo.